tkhq/sdk/.changeset/fast-poems-beg.md

 const transactionCount = await connectedSigner.provider?.getTransactionCount(address);
 ```

-- `getFeeData` is no longer a method on the signer.
+`getFeeData` is no longer a method on the signer.
 It must be obtained via the provider instance:

 ```
-//before
+// before
 const feeData = await connectedSigner.getFeeData();

-//after
+// after
 const feeData = await connectedSigner.provider?.getFeeData();
 ```

-- BigNumber -> bigint: numerical values such as, chainId, fee data, balance now use new js primitive `bigint` instead of `BigNumber`.
+BigNumber -> bigint: numerical values such as, chainId, fee data, balance now use new ES6 primitive `bigint` instead of `BigNumber`.
 For example, when checking if the balance is `0`, `bigint` must now be used for comparison:

 ```
 // before
 if (balance.isZero()) {...}

-//after
+// after
 if (balance === 0n) {...}
 ```